lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 Created: list of posts
 Edited: list of posts
 - Spinner in post settings, indicate that they have been saved.
+- for timeline generation, limit the number of days to 30.
+For graph, limit to how many fit in the graph, or change interval
+- I could use canonical url to customize the url!!
+- I gotta learn to run scripts on my db that arent just "seed".

 ## Bug
 - Solve the sendgrid issue.